A 34 Yr Timing Solution of the Redback Millisecond Pulsar Terzan 5A: Conclusions Future Work

 We have determined a 34-year duration timing solution for the eclipsing millisecond pulsar Terzan 5A, the longest timing solution for any redback system.
 We successfully used novel timing methods such as iterative parameter-fitting, employing a continuous binary piecewise model, and using precise binary values to remove the orbital motion of the pulsar and effectively isolate it.

 There are strong systematic timing residuals, but they don't seem to directly correspond to measured orbital variations.
 The amount of timing noise in this system is far greater than that of standard millisecond pulsar systems and complicates or inhibits many traditional pulsar timing methods, including precision measurements of position and proper motion.
-This timing noise could be caused by torques on the pulsar due to infalling matter, or by other dynamical effects due to the dense cluster environment.
+This timing noise could be caused by torques on the pulsar due to infalling matter, or by other dynamical effects due to the dense cluster environment, even though Ter5A is on the outskirts of the cluster.
 While we successfully phase-connected 34 years of observations, this is too complex a system to to explain all of the residuals in our data with a simple physical model.
 Systematic effects remain at the 1\,ms level.

 We measured the orbital decay of the system over time and found it consistent with GR predictions for a companion of mass 0.1\,\msun, a highly-inclined orbit, and a pulsar of 1.5 to 1.8\,\msun.
 Though our measurements are not inconsistent with a higher-mass pulsar for very low effective spin and galactic accelerations, it is unlikely that Ter5A achieved such a mass given its relatively slow spin period.
 General relativity seems to be the dominant effect in the measured orbital period derivative, which constrains the magnitude of tidal effects in this system to be at most 30\% of the observed acceleration, and likely much less.